Phong-Kaster/Lockscreen-Styled-Notification/README.md

 <h1 align="center">Lockscreen-styled Notification<br/>
-   Send a notification that looks like as the lockscreen of device
+   Send a notification that looks like the lockscreen of device
 </h1>

 <p align="center">